Q: When and where are your shows in 2017?

 Q: My child is keen to be in the shows but couldn't attend classes in term 3 because of a clash with sports.
 Can they join up in term 4 and perform?

 A: Unfortunately not.
 We will be closing our rolls to newcomers on 25 August 2017 because of the emphasis on the shows.
-The children are already well on the way to learning their routines and it is not fair on them or the newcomer to have to wait while someone new catches up.
+The children are already well on the way to learning their routines and it is not fair to them or the newcomer to have to wait while someone new catches up.
 The exception is Little Luvlies classes because these groups are not performing in the shows.

 PLEASE READ OUR TERMS & CONDITIONS